Tests and Assessments

 What does it measure?

-Student, school and district performance on academic standards
+Student, school and District performance on Grade Level academic standards in reading, mathematics and science.

 How is it used?